In this article I’ll share my experiences & opinion on three Muscle Feast products I’m very familiar with:

 Muscle Feast & me

-My intro to Muscle Feast’s products came about because several months ago I decided to ditch my long (decades’ long) allegiance to the protein powders made by Optimum Nutrition.
+My intro to Muscle Feast’s products came about because a few years ago I decided to give up my longtime loyalty to the protein powders made by Optimum Nutrition, and explore a cleaner option for my daily go-to whey.

 After a bit of nosing around the crowded protein powder world, Muscle Feast’s grass-fed whey isolate & casein became my new 1-2 protein punch.

-(For this part of the review I’ll be looking at their unflavored powder, which is the one I drink.)
+(For this part of the review I’ll be looking at their unflavored powder, which is the one I drink.
+It comes in 4 other flavors: Mocha, Chocolate, Vanilla, and Strawberry Cheesecake.)

 Excellent owner satisfaction

-- Undenatured – means no acids, no heat
+- Undenatured – means no acids or heat used;

-- Cold microfiltration – means non-chemical, no ion exchange
+- Cold microfiltration – means no chemical or ion exchange methods used during the separation of the pure protein from the whey by-products.

 These high-quality processing methods are much different than your run-of-the-mill whey powders.

-Muscle Feast’s grass-fed whey isolate has none of these things in it, unlike many mass-produced protein powders:
+Muscle Feast’s grass-fed whey isolate has none of the following things in it, unlike many mass-produced protein powders:

 - artificial sweeteners or colors